Helen Ginger Berrigan

-Helen Georgena Roberts Berrigan (born April 15, 1948), known professionally as Helen Ginger Berrigan and Ginger Berrigan, is an inactive Senior United States district judge of the United States District Court for the Eastern District of Louisiana.
+Helen Georgena Roberts Berrigan (April 15, 1948 – November 15, 2024), known professionally as Helen Ginger Berrigan and Ginger Berrigan, was a senior United States district judge of the United States District Court for the Eastern District of Louisiana.

-Helen Ginger Berrigan serves as a District Court Judge in the Eastern District of Louisiana in the United States.
-Helen became appointed to this position by the then president, Bill Clinton, in 1994.
-Between 2001 and 2008, Helen dutifully served as the Chief Judge of the Eastern District.
+Berrigan served as a district court judge of the District Court for the Eastern District of Louisiana in the United States.
+She was appointed to this position by President Bill Clinton in 1994.
+Between 2001 and 2008, Berrigan dutifully served as the chief judge of the Eastern District.
 Before this appointment, she had been serving as a criminal defense attorney.
-During her career, she has also served as a freelance reporter to various publications based in different regions.
-She has authored the Louisiana Criminal Trial Practice.
-Apart from her career as a lawyer and journalist, Berrigan has also led in various associations like the New Orleans Association for Women Attorneys.
+During her career, she also served as a freelance reporter to various publications based in different regions.
+Berrigan authored the Louisiana Criminal Trial Practice.
+Apart from her career as a lawyer and journalist, Berrigan also led in various associations like the New Orleans Association for Women Attorneys.

 Early life and education

-Born in New Rochelle, New York, Berrigan received a Bachelor of Arts degree from the University of Wisconsin-Madison in 1969, a Master of Arts from American University in 1971, and a Juris Doctor from Louisiana State University Law School in 1977.
+Berrigan was born in New Rochelle, New York, on April 15, 1948.
+She received a Bachelor of Arts degree from the University of Wisconsin-Madison in 1969, a Master of Arts from American University in 1971, and a Juris Doctor from Louisiana State University Law School in 1977.
 In China, Turkey, Malawi, Azerbaijan, Pakistan, and Bangladesh, she has finished "rule of law" trainings that allow her to practice law within these countries.

 Career

-Following her graduation from Louisiana State University Law School, Berrigan was a Staff attorney of Governor's Pardon, Parole and Rehabilitation Commission from 1977 to 1978.
-She was in private practice as a criminal defense attorney in New Orleans, Louisiana from 1978 to 1994.
-She was also a freelance journalist for local publications, as well as a Legislative Aide to Senator Joe Biden.
-Aside from her work as a Senior Judge, she is a frequent speaker in locally sponsored Continuing Legal Education programs, and she currently serves as an adjunct professor at LSU and Loyola Schools of Law.
+Following her graduation from Louisiana State University Law School, Berrigan was a staff attorney of Governor's Pardon, Parole and Rehabilitation Commission from 1977 to 1978.
+She was in private practice as a criminal defense attorney in New Orleans from 1978 to 1994.
+She was also a freelance journalist for local publications, as well as a legislative aide to Senator Joe Biden.
+She was a frequent speaker in locally sponsored continuing legal education programs, and she served as an adjunct professor at LSU and Loyola School of Law.

-In addition to her private practice and journalism, Berrigan has held positions at several legal organizations.
-Some legal organizations she has worked for include The Louisiana Association for Criminal Defense Lawyers which focuses on improving cooperation between lawyers through educational programs that promote the common good and societal well-being.
-Another focus of the organization is to assist the courts, and law enforcement agencies by establishing their legitimacy through just law and the protection of individual rights guaranteed by the Louisiana and United States Constitutions.
-Another legal organization Berrigan worked for was The American Civil Liberties Union which was founded in the 1920s and has fought to ensure the promise of the Bill of Rights and to expand its reach to people historically denied protection from the government.